ZOMIN28/ZOMIN28.github.io/_pages/about.md

 Researcher, 2025 – Present
 * AI infra and research on scientific-computing-oriented AI large models
-* Multimodal models on Digital twins and smart grids
+* Multimodal models and adversarial learning on digital twins and smart grids

 **Ant Group**